3Squared/Smoulder/README.md

 Imagine while reading this that the Loader is hooked up to some external data source, the processor is saving the incoming messages to archive and the distributor is building up some aggregate data for report.

+# Forge Framework

+The Forge Framework is a collection of open-source frameworks created by the team at [3Squared](https://github.com/3squared).